 That’s why it’s important to understand social identity and embrace inclusive leadership so that more people will feel able to bring their full selves to work.
 This creates a culture of respect at your organization.

 Being a phony is hard work.
 Managers who struggle with inauthenticity often find themselves depleted and losing interest in their work.
 It takes a lot of energy to behave in ways that are out of sync with our true values, priorities, hopes, characteristics, and style.
 The energy expended trying to come across as something you are not is energy unavailable for work and other activities.

 Tips to Become a More Authentic Leader

 Becoming a more authentic leader doesn’t have to be a complicated process.
 Try these 5 helpful tips to build authentic leadership:

 3. Assess and evaluate.
 Once you have established your values, likes, and dislikes, you can better understand how aligned your behaviors are with your values.
-Assess what you have already given up, be clear on what is most important to you now, and what you will and will not do to get there.
+Assess what you have already given up, and be clear on what’s most important to you now and what you will and will not do to get there.
 Remember, there are no “right” trade-offs to make, and your choices will likely change at various points in your life.
 Set goals for yourself that are aligned with your values.

 5. Work on being a more effective communicator.
-Communication is so important for leaders and for building trust and showing authenticity, so consider these tips:
+Communication is so important for leaders to build trust and show authenticity, so consider these tips:

 - Tell stories.
 Leaders who give examples through their stories are more engaging.
 You influence the organization’s culture when you tell stories about what happened, about how a problem was solved, or about someone who did something notable.